 To Return is celebrating 10 years of support for Mt.
 Kilimanjaro porters, guides, and their children!
 Our commitment to our group of 18 students is unwavering.
 And we are grateful to the many donors who have supported these students.
 In 2018, we have one of our first students graduating university with a degree in accounting.
 Congratulations Elianaso!

 Lindsay Reither Halsey is founder and director of To Return.
 While working as a mountain guide for seven years, Lindsay had the opportunity to climb and guide some of the worlds most sought after peaks including Mt.
 Aconcagua, Mt.
 Vinson, Mt.
 McKinley and Mt.
 Kilimanjaro.
-She has a BA in Economics from Dartmouth College and currently resides in Aspen, Colorado.
-Lindsay serves To Return by coordinating our children and adult scholarship program.
-She frequently visits the schools, families and students in Tanzania who receive scholarships.
+She has a BA in Economics from Dartmouth College and currently resides in Basalt, Colorado.
+Lindsay serves To Return by coordinating our scholarship program.

 Linden Mallory is the assistant director of To Return.
 He was born and raised in Aspen, Colorado and began working as a mountain guide on Mt.
 Rainier in 2004 for RMI Expeditions.
 He has traveled extensively throughout the developing world as a guide and climber, from Kilimanjaro to Alaska to the Himalaya.
 Linden is a graduate of Dartmouth College with a BA in Geography and serves To Return by promoting our goals in the guiding community and by keeping tabs on our efforts with frequent travel to the Mt.
 Kilimanjaro community.